 5. Take use of Apps

 There are many different apps that can help you with your Twitter activities.
-You can use an app like Crowdfire or Buffet to organize your followers and schedule your tweets.
+You can use an app like Crowdfire or Buffer to organize your followers and schedule your tweets.

 Crowdfire has many benefits, these are just a few: